Gynoecium: Types

-Pistil development
+Pistil

 Pistils begin as small primordia on a floral apical meristem, forming later than, and closer to the (floral) apex than sepal, petal and stamen primordia.
 Morphological and molecular studies of pistil ontogeny reveal that carpels are most likely homologous to leaves.

 A carpel has a similar function to a megasporophyll, but typically includes a stigma, and is fused, with ovules enclosed in the enlarged lower portion, the ovary.

-In some basal angiosperm lineages, Degeneriaceae and Winteraceae, a carpel begins as a shallow cup where the ovules develop with laminar placentation, on the upper surface of the carpel.
+In some basal angiosperm lineages, including Degeneriaceae and Winteraceae, a carpel begins as a shallow cup where the ovules develop with laminar placentation, on the upper surface of the carpel.
 The carpel eventually forms a folded, leaf-like structure, not fully sealed at its margins.
 No style exists, but a broad stigmatic crest along the margin allows pollen tubes access along the surface and between hairs at the margins.

 Two kinds of fusion have been distinguished: postgenital fusion that can be observed during the development of flowers, and congenital fusion that cannot be observed i.e., fusions that occurred during phylogeny.
 But it is very difficult to distinguish fusion and non-fusion processes in the evolution of flowering plants.
 Some processes that have been considered congenital (phylogenetic) fusions appear to be non-fusion processes such as, for example, the de novo formation of intercalary growth in a ring zone at or below the base of primordia.
-Therefore, "it is now increasingly acknowledged that the term 'fusion,' as applied to phylogeny (as in 'congenital fusion') is ill-advised."
+Therefore, "it is now increasingly acknowledged that the term 'fusion', as applied to phylogeny (as in 'congenital fusion') is ill-advised".